How to Choose an AI Consultant for Your UK Manufacturing Business (Without Getting Burned)

 They talk about "AI strategy" before they ask about your sales process.
 If they're selling you an AI strategy before they understand how you sell, they're selling strategy, not solutions.
 A good consultant will ask: how many quotes do your reps write per week?
 How long does each quote take?
 Where are the manual steps?
 What's your win rate?
 If they skip this and jump to "let's build a unified data lake," walk away.

 No manufacturing experience.
 Manufacturing has unique constraints: technical specifications, complex quoting, regulatory compliance, long sales cycles.
-A consultant who's only worked in SaaS or insurance will miss these.
+A consultant who's only worked in SaaS or insurance will miss these — AI fails differently in manufacturing than in services or logistics, and the playbook doesn't transfer.
+Make UK's sector insights underline how distinct UK manufacturing constraints are from generic B2B software environments.
 They'll build something elegant that doesn't fit your world.

 They can't explain ROI in your language.
 If they're talking about "model accuracy" and "training data" instead of "revenue reclaimed" and "hours saved," they're not thinking about your bottom line.
 A good consultant will tell you upfront: if we implement this, you'll reclaim this many hours per rep per week, which at your burdened cost is worth this much per year.
 Guarantees might be hard, but the framing should be commercial.